 The materials relating to the offering do not constitute, and may not be used in connection with, an offer or solicitation in any place where such offers or solicitations are not permitted by law.
-If a jurisdiction requires that the offering be made by a licensed broker or dealer and the Managers or any affiliate of the Managers is a licensed broker or dealer in that jurisdiction, the offering shall be deemed to be made by the Managers or such affiliate on behalf of the Issuer in such jurisdiction.
+If a jurisdiction requires that the offering be made by a licensed broker or dealer including the Managers, the offering shall be deemed to be made by the Managers on behalf of the Issuer in such jurisdiction.